 The frustration of having a CPAP machine and not being able to get it service-connected is real!

-And as always, if you need anything you can reach out to my team HERE!
+And as always, if you need anything, you can reach out to us HERE!

 What is Sleep Apnea?

 Sleep Apnea is a condition where during sleep, you temporarily stop breathing.
 It can arise from over 30 different medical conditions, including traumatic brain injury, obesity, or depression.
 It can also be the result of another injury.

 This is a very common condition, affecting somewhere between 4-6% of the general population.
 That comes out to around 22 million people in the U.S.!

 According to Max Hirshkowitz, director of the Sleep Disorder Center at the Houston Veterans Affairs Medical Center, four times as many veterans suffer from sleep apnea than other Americans!
 Because of this, Congress has asked the VA to pay closer attention to the incidences of sleep disorders among veterans.

 The trend is increasing, which has many health officials worried.
 In fact, Dr. Timothy Morgenthaler, president of the American Academy of Sleep Medicine and a national spokesperson for the Healthy Sleep Project, states that “The effective treatment of sleep apnea is one of the keys to success as our nation attempts to reduce health care spending and improve chronic disease management.”